SunsetQuest/BigFloat/BigFloatSpecificationSummary.md

 `BigFloat` is a **readonly partial struct** that represents a floating-point number with arbitrary precision.
 Unlike traditional floating-point types like `float` or `double`, which are constrained by fixed bit widths (e.g., 32 or 64 bits), `BigFloat` uses a `BigInteger` for its mantissa (`DataBits`) and an integer (`Scale`) for its base-2 exponent.
 This design allows it to handle numbers of any size and precision, making it ideal for applications requiring exact arithmetic, such as scientific computing, cryptography, or financial calculations.

-A key feature of `BigFloat` is its use of **extra hidden bits** (defined as a constant `ExtraHiddenBits`, typically 32), which are included in the `DataBits` to enhance precision and control rounding during operations.
-These hidden bits act as a buffer, ensuring that arithmetic results remain accurate even when precision is adjusted or numbers are converted.
+A key feature of `BigFloat` is its use of **extra guard bits** (defined as a constant `GuardBits`, typically 32), which are included in the `DataBits` to enhance precision and control rounding during operations.
+These guard bits act as a buffer, ensuring that arithmetic results remain accurate even when precision is adjusted or numbers are converted.

 ---